mmjulkowska/MVApp/README.md

 #### Highlight potential outliers

-Begin by deciding which dataset you would like to use.
+Begin by choosing which dataset you would like to use.
 Whether or not to remove samples with missing values or (in case you have performed curve fitting) dataset with curated r2 values:

 ![03_outliers_01](https://user-images.githubusercontent.com/14832460/38309888-d661cff8-3823-11e8-8c59-c3dd645f64a3.png)